geo-ant/varpro/README.md

 ## Brief Introduction

 This crate implements a powerful algorithm to fit model functions to data, but it is restricted to so called _separable_ models.
-See the next section for an explanation.
-The lack of formulas on this site makes it hard to get into detail, see the next sections for a brief overview.
+The lack of formulas on this  site makes it hard to go into detail, but a brief overview is provided in the next sections.
 [Refer to the documentation](https://docs.rs/varpro/) for all the meaty details including the math.

 ### What are Separable Models?